lucky-sideburn/kubeinvaders/README.md

 At moment the helm chart does not support PersistentVolumes but this task is in the to do list...

-## Known problems and troubleshooting
+## Generic Troubleshooting And Known Problems

 * It seems that KubeInvaders does not work with EKS because of problems with ServiceAccount.
 * At moment the installation of KubeInvaders into a namespace that is not named "kubeinvaders" is not supported